SorokaDm/Events-Registration-App/README.md

 This is a web-based application for events registration, built with a combination of HTML/CSS/JavaScript for the front-end and Node.js for the back-end.
 The application allows users to view a list of available events, register for events, and view a list of registered participants.

+**Live Demo:** The application is deployed and can be accessed at [https://my-events-registration-app.netlify.app/](https://my-events-registration-app.netlify.app/)

 ## Running the Application

 1. Clone this repository to your local machine.